IBM/workshop-setup/docs/NEWACCOUNT.md

 To create a new account, follow the steps below,

-1. Open a web browser and go to the [IBM Cloud Sign up page - https://ibm.biz/BdqbEh](https://ibm.biz/BdqbEh)
+1. Open a web browser and go to the [IBM Cloud Sign up page](https://ibm.biz/Bdfxpq)

    ![Cloud Sign up](images/generic/ibm-cloud-sign-up.png)